byu-agrobotics/agrobot_corn/README.md

 - Install Docker Desktop on your Windows machine by following the instructions [here](https://docs.docker.com/desktop/), and enable the WSL2 backend by following the instructions [here](https://docs.docker.com/desktop/windows/wsl/).

-- Open a WSL2 terminal and clone the agrobot_2.0 repo into your WSL2 environment using `git clone https://github.com/byu-agrobotics/agrobot_2.0.git`.
+- Open a WSL2 terminal and clone the agrobot_corn repo into your WSL2 environment using `git clone https://github.com/byu-agrobotics/agrobot_corn.git`.

-- Run `cd agrobot_2.0 && bash compose.sh` to pull and launch the latest Docker image from DockerHub.
+- Run `cd agrobot_corn && bash compose.sh` to pull and launch the latest Docker image from DockerHub.

 **Linux:**

 - Install Docker Engine on your Linux machine by following the instructions [here](https://docs.docker.com/engine/install/ubuntu/).

-- Open a terminal and clone the agrobot_2.0 repo into your Linux environment using `git clone https://github.com/byu-agrobotics/agrobot_2.0.git`.
+- Open a terminal and clone the agrobot_corn repo into your Linux environment using `git clone https://github.com/byu-agrobotics/agrobot_corn.git`.

-- Run `cd agrobot_2.0 && bash compose.sh` to pull and launch the latest Docker image from DockerHub.
+- Run `cd agrobot_corn && bash compose.sh` to pull and launch the latest Docker image from DockerHub.

 --